atlasphp/Atlas.Orm/docs/relationships.md

 The many-to-one-variant relationship is somewhat different from the other relationship types.
-It is identical to a many-to-one relationship, except that the relationships vary by a reference-type column in the native table.
+It is identical to a many-to-one relationship, except that the relationships vary by a type (or "discriminator") column in the native table.
 This allows rows in the native table to "belong to" rows in more than one foreign table.
 The typical example is one of comments that can be created on many different types of content, such as static pages, blog posts, and video links.

 ```php
 class CommentMapperRelationships extends MapperRelationships